 Swiss Involvement in Slavery And Colonialism

 Since the end of the 1990s, a number of Swiss historians have established beyond doubt that Switzerland as a society and a cultural, economic, and ideological space has been involved in all the activities relevant to the «Black Atlantic», i.e. to slavery, the slave trade and the elaboration of anti-black racism.
 Between the 16th and the 19th centuries, Swiss trading companies, banks, city states, family enterprises, mercenary contractors, soldiers, and private individuals participated in and profited from the commercial, military, administrative, financial, scientific, ideological, and publishing activities necessary for the creation and the maintenance of the Transatlantic slavery economy.
-In a narrower sense, this includes: participation in triangular trade expeditions, insurance businesses, investments in colonial projects and societies, trade and speculation with slavery-produced goods, trade with goods for the triangular trade, slave trade in its proper sense, ownership of plantations with slaves, participation in military undertakings to establish and/or secure colonies relevant to slavery, administration of colonial territories, participation in military operations to preserve or secure slavery, «scientific» or journalistic activities to justify slavery and the colonial system based on slavery, journalistic and ideological activities to establish, elaborate, maintain and/or spread anti-black racism, scientific contributions to navigation, production and export of timepieces essential for celestial navigation at sea.
+In a narrower sense, this includes: participation in triangular trade expeditions; insurance businesses; investments in colonial projects and societies; trade and speculation with slavery-produced goods; trade with goods for the triangular trade; slave trade in its proper sense; ownership, administratorship or directorship of plantations with slaves; overseeing plantation slaves; sexual abuse, particularly of female slaves; participation in a «legal» system which meted out punishment to slaves; participation in military undertakings to establish and/or secure colonies relevant to slavery; administration of colonial territories; participation in military operations to preserve or secure slavery; «scientific» or journalistic activities to justify slavery and the colonial system based on slavery; journalistic and ideological activities to establish, elaborate, maintain and/or spread anti-black racism; scientific contributions to navigation; production and export of timepieces essential for celestial navigation at sea by colonial powers.

 Whereas these historical facts are unquestioned by academic circles and the reading public, there is an ongoing and rather heated debate between historians and the Swiss authorities (including the government) as to how to interpret them.
 In their answers to a number of private member’s bills, the Federal Council (the multi-party coalition cabinet or «Bundesrat») have always argued that Switzerland as a nation state has never been involved in slavery nor ever been a colonial power.
 Critical historians working within a postcolonial research context (myself included) however, emphasize firstly that it is not a big achievement for Switzerland as a nation state player not to be involved in colonial policies, since Switzerland has only existed as such since 1848.
 They point out secondly that the slavery-based economy of the Black Atlantic cannot be broken up into so many nation states, but has to be considered as a whole, i.e. «Switzerland» has to be defined as a society and a cultural, economic, and ideological space, and predecessor statal entities (like city states and cantons of the «Old Confederacy») have to be taken into account, too.
 Therefore, CARICOM Compilation Archive is based on the assumption that «Swiss» is understood as referring to individuals from within – or having lived within – modern Switzerland’s borders, to Swiss citizens, to legal entities with headquarters on the territory of modern Switzerland, and to statal entities that can be considered predecessors of the federal state of 1848.